How to Decide Between Retinol vs Retinal

 This guide walks you through how retinol and retinal work, their key differences, and how to pick the one that fits your skin right now.

-Here's the conversion pathway: retinol → retinal → retinoic acid.
-Your skin has to do the work of converting it through two steps, which is why results appear gradually.
+Here's the conversion pathway: retinol → retinal → retinoic acid.[1]
+Your skin has to convert retinol through two steps, which is why results appear gradually.
 For most people, you'll notice visible changes after 8–12 weeks of consistent use.

 Because of this gentle conversion process, retinol is less likely to trigger irritation, redness, or peeling—especially compared to prescription-strength retinoids.
-This is why dermatologists often recommend it for newcomers to retinoids.
+The AAD notes that OTC retinoids, while slower acting, are appropriate for most people as a first-line retinoid option.[1]

 Because it skips a conversion step, retinal gets to work more efficiently.
 Many people see visible improvements in 4–8 weeks, rather than 8–12.
 But this efficiency comes with a trade-off: higher irritation potential, especially if your skin isn't ready for it.